 Cheniere is operating, constructing, and developing two LNG facilities on the U.S. Gulf Coast.
 Cheniere’s Sabine Pass liquefaction project (SPL Project) is located in Cameron Parish in southwest Louisiana, and currently has four fully-operational liquefaction units, or “trains” as they are known in the LNG industry.
 A fifth train is under construction and is expected to become operational in 2019.
 A sixth train at the SPL Project has all necessary permits and is being commercialized.
 When all six trains are completed, the aggregate nominal production capacity of the SPL Project is expected to be approximately 27 million tonnes per annum (mtpa) of LNG.

 Cheniere’s Corpus Christi liquefaction facility (CCL Project) is under construction in South Texas, with two trains expected to become fully operational in 2019.
-Cheniere expects to reach a final investment decision on a third train in 2018.
+Cheniere has commenced contruction on a third train after reaching final investment decision in May 2018.
 When all three trains are completed, the aggregate nominal production capacity of the CCL Project is expected to be approximately 13.5 mtpa of LNG.

 At both sites, Cheniere has acquired land that is expected to allow it to double its capacity to produce LNG.